 Hutchinson Memorial Auditorium, which can seat up to 725 persons, serves as assembly hall and provides facilities for many major College events.
 The College amphitheater overlooks the Hillsborough River and has a seating of approximately 200.
 On the east side of the Hillsborough River the College owns 80 acres, part of which is still undeveloped.
-The Conn gymnasium was erected in 1967 and is the center of the athletic complex on the east side of the river.
-Florida College Academy, located on the east side of the Hillsborough River, is a comprehensive private elementary and middle school operated under the direction of the President and Florida College Board of Directors.
-It is, however, completely independent of other administrative control within the College and is under a separate budget.
+The Conn Gymnasium was erected in 1967 and is the center of the athletic complex on the east side of the river.
+Florida College Academy, located on the east side of the Hillsborough River, is a comprehensive private elementary and middle school operated under the direction of the President and Florida College and is under a separate budget.
 The Academy serves approximately 220 students in grades pre-kindergarten through eight.
 Elementary students are schooled in the core subjects of language arts, mathematics, science, social studies and Bible.
 Additionally, they are provided instruction in art, music and physical education.
 Students in middle school meet a multi-period schedule with instruction in the social studies, mathematics, language arts, sciences and Bible.
 Additionally, middle school students may elect courses in such areas as health, foreign language, study skills, art, physical education, drama and chorus.
 The Academy also offers a number of extra-curricular activities for its students.
 Each student attends chapel every day and has a daily Bible class.